achille-martin/nvim-robotics/README.md

 }
 ```

-* Launch the config setup process with:
+* Launch the config setup process with the following command:

 ```bash
 set_alias_for_nvim_loader "neovim"
 ```

-* If the word "Done" appeared in your terminal, you can now launch any custom nvim config (placed in `$HOME/.config`) using the generic alias set:
+* If the word "Done" appears in your terminal, you can now launch any custom nvim config (placed in `$HOME/.config`) using the generic alias set:

 ```bash
 neovim --custom-config "nvim-me"